What Innovators Can Learn From Artists

 The conversation about Innovation in the business world focuses mainly on technology and services that can change industries.
-Yet, the innovation challenge seems hard to tackle; companies struggle to innovate and look forward to bring innovative thinking into their day to day operations.
-The question we ask at TheArtian is how can a comapny innovate if it is using and working with the same methods, traditional behaviors and managerial tools? in order to innovate you should see a shift in mind-set.
+Yet, the innovation challenge seems hard to tackle; companies struggle to innovate and look forward to bring innovative thinking into their day-to-day operations.
+The question we ask at TheArtian is how can a company innovate if it is using and working with the same methods, traditional behaviors, and managerial tools? in order to innovate you should see a shift in mindset.

 We are big advocates of art and artists in the innovation process.
-Therefore, when reading Tim Leberecht’s article it resonates with our core beliefs.
-Leberecht is the chief marketing officer of NBBJ, a global design and architecture firm, and the author of The Business Romantic.
-Previously, he was the chief marketing officer of Frog Design, a product design and strategy firm.
+Therefore, when reading Tim Leberecht’s article resonates with our core beliefs.
+Leberecht is the chief marketing officer of NBBJ, a global design, and architecture firm, and the author of The Business Romantic.
+Previously, he was the chief marketing officer of Frog Design, a product design, and strategy firm.

 - Artists are neophiles.
 They love novelty and strive to find and create new connections in order to invent and reinvent, which is exactly what innovation is about.
 They disrupt mental models and behavioral routines, creating ground-breaking innovations.

 - Artists are humanists.
 They are observant and highly emphatic.
 They can feel with and for other human beings which should be every innovator’s strength.

 - Artists are craftspeople.
 They ‘think by making’ and unite the ‘hand and the head’ as sociologist Richard Sennett describes.
 Likewise, every innovation has both a physical dimension and a meta-physical dimension, exhibiting mastery in craftsmanship as well as building a connection with the cultural climate.
 Nike’s Fuelband can be taken as an example.

 - Artists are like children.
 Pablo Picasso said: ‘Every child is an artist.
 The problem is how to remain an artist once we grow up.
 Artists hold fast to the same child-like thinking of possibility and wonder.
 Innovators should do the same.